-- References to Year 1, 2 and 3 studies are to the courses normally taken by full-time students in first, second and third years of the - b.
-In the first year of Year 1, part-time students must complete LAW 400, Introduction to Law; LAW 435, Constitutional Law; and one or two other Year 1 ★6 courses. - In the second year of Year 1, part-time students must complete the remaining two or three Year 1 ★6 courses and must register in a minimum of ★6 per term.
-The maximum number of credits shall be those applicable to full-time students. - (3) Written Work Requirement: A written work requirement is compulsory in either the second or third year of the program.
+- a.
+References to Year 1, 2 and 3 studies are to the courses normally taken by full-time students in first, second and third years of the program. - b.
+In the first year of Year 1, part-time students must complete LAW 400, Foundations to Law; LAW 405, Legal Research and Writing; and two other Year 1 ★5 courses. - c.
+In the second year of Year 1, part-time students must complete the remaining three Year 1 ★5 courses and must register in a minimum of ★6 per term. - (3) Written Work Requirement: A written work requirement is compulsory in either the second or third year of the program.
 The paper must constitute at least 60% of the final grade in the course, and a minimum grade of 5.0 must be obtained on the paper.